7am weekday meditations

 Online only.

-A new 20-minute online session combining a short breathing meditation with a simple “thought for the day” contemplation, helping you begin each morning peaceful, clear, and well-oriented.
+A new 20-minute online session combining a short breathing meditation with a gentle “thought for the day” contemplation, helping you begin each weekday morning peaceful, clear, and well-oriented.
 Exclusively for members, this session offers a gentle, consistent start to the day.

 Exclusive to Regular & Regular Plus Members.